 I made the case in my last post that a website’s online sentiment now affects search engine rankings.

-That’s because Google evaluates a website’s quality based on three factors — expertise, authoritativeness, and trustworthiness (E-A-T).
+That’s because Google evaluates a website’s quality based on three factors — expertise, authoritativeness, and trustworthiness (E-E-A-T).

 Sentiment indicates reputation, which indicates trustworthiness.
-But if sentiment is negative, it can damage a reputation.
+However, if the sentiment is negative, it can damage a reputation.

 My belief is that the sentiment around a brand or website is its primary indicator of trustworthiness.
 This is why sentiment analysis is now part of SEO success.

 To help you use sentiment analysis to strengthen your site, here I’ll explain how to do it both manually and with today’s best tools.
 In this post:

 - What is sentiment

 - How to conduct sentiment analysis (manually and with tools)

 - How to incorporate sentiment data in SEO

 - FAQ: How can I use sentiment analysis to improve my brand’s online reputation and trustworthiness?